sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.17 =

+* Implements the predefined class names col-xs-0, col-sm-0, col-md-0, and col-lg-0 to allow hiding fields on mobiles, tables, desktops, and large screens, respectively.
+* Includes a close button in QRCode controls to close the scan dialog.
+* Escape style tags and attributes in form fields to prevent them from affecting the forms builder's functionality.
+* Enhances user experience by automatically scrolling the properties sidebar to the top when selecting a field for editing.

 = 5.2.16 =

 * Modifies the installation module to create a JSON backup file of the forms structures before updating the database.